NeurodataWithoutBorders/nwb-guide/docs/tutorials/dataset.rst

 Example Dataset Generation
 ==========================

-Our tutorials focus on converting extracellular electrophysiology data in the SpikeGLX and Phy formats.
+The NWB GUIDE tutorials focus on converting extracellular electrophysiology data in the SpikeGLX and Phy formats.
-To get you started as quickly as possible, we’ve created a way to generate this Neuropixel-like dataset at the click of a button!
+To get started as quickly as possible, you can use NWB GUIDE to generate a Neuropixels-like dataset at the click of a button!

 .. note::
   The **SpikeGLX** data format stores electrophysiology recordings.